 Since cacti and succulents can’t tolerate humid conditions, they are not good candidates for a closed terrarium.
 Save them for an open dish garden, which can be created in the same fashion as a closed terrarium—just be sure to use a succulent soil mix for good drainage!

 Image: Mini succulent garden in open glass terrarium.
+For open vessels, mist the soil thoroughly whenever it feels dry.
 Credit: Dzina Belskaya.

 Taking Care of Your Terrarium